cbh6/cbh-dev-notes/tools/ubuntu-terminal.md

     w: write
     x: execute

-### change the file permissions of a whole folder and all its sub folders to read/write by anybody
+#### example: change the file permissions of a whole folder and all its sub folders to read/write by anybody

 ```
 sudo chmod -R a+rw /var/www